migurski/Extractotron/README.md

 Extractotron
 ============

+⚠️ This archived project is no longer active ⚠️

 In one of my [SotM 2011](http://stateofthemap.org) talks, I suggested that OSM should have regular extracts of metropolitan areas for major world cities and their surrounding areas, regardless of state or country.
 This is a repository